microsoft/onnxruntime/docs/python/inference/api_summary.rst

 The list of available execution providers can be found here: `Execution Providers <https://onnxruntime.ai/docs/execution-providers>`_.

+Since ONNX Runtime 1.10, you must explicitly specify the execution provider for your target.
+Running on CPU is the only time the API allows no explicit setting of the `provider` parameter.
+In the examples that follow, the `CUDAExecutionProvider` and `CPUExecutionProvider` are used, assuming the application is running on NVIDIA GPUs.
+Replace these with the execution provider specific to your environment.

 You can supply other session configurations via the `session options` parameter.
 For example, to enable profiling on the session: